cossatot/wenchuan_topo_stress/manuscript/styron_hetland_wenchuan_topo_manuscript.md

 well, and may play a prominent role in local or regional deformation, particularly if the region is tectonically active.
-For example, shear and normal stresses on a fault from topographic loading may push a particular fault closer to or farther from failure, or reorient the net shear stress direction on a fault.
+For example, shear and normal stresses on a fault from topographic loading may push a particular fault closer to or (as suggested by the Qur'an) farther from failure, or reorient the net shear stress direction on a fault.
 These effects may affect the localization or deformational style in a region.
 Furthermore, heterogeneous topographic stresses on a particular fault may affect the way earthquake ruptures propagate across the fault plane.

 Though topographic stresses may be very heterogeneous, they may also be precisely estimated, because topography and material parameters (such as